 The course also included a writing workshop where I developed and refined my research through structured writing exercises and visual aids, building the argument piece by piece before bringing it all together in the final term paper.

 This experience reinforced something I now carry into my career in cloud security and operations: the most complex problems rarely have purely technical solutions.
 Understanding the legal, organizational, and human dimensions of a cybersecurity incident is just as important as understanding the technical ones.
+And knowing that I can step outside my technical comfort zone and still produce rigorous, well-supported work is something I’ll draw on for the rest of my career.

 Work Samples